ibdknox/jayq/README.md

   }
 ```

-Without this, you'l see errors like `Object ... has no method XX`.
+Without this, you will see errors like `Object ... has no method XX`.
 See http://lukevanderhart.com/2011/09/30/using-javascript-and-clojurescript.html for more on externs.

 ## License